Our Values & Goals

 X. PROFESSIONALIZE

-The central aim is still to employ not only artists, but also managers and specialists on a full-time basis and to pay them appropriately.
+Our central goal remains to employ not only artists, but also managers and specialists on a full-time basis and to remunerate them appropriately.
 We want to achieve sustainable growth in our business areas and cover our costs.
-A key prerequisite for this is the expansion of year-round performance operations, the marketing of our own productions and our collective to other theaters and festivals, and institutional funding.
+An essential prerequisite for this is the expansion of year-round performance operations, the remarketing of our own productions and our Kollektiv to other theatres and festivals as well as institutional funding.
 We are constantly evaluating our processes and are supported by external consultants.